Ty963/fakeStore/README.md

 BEM classnames

 ### React:
-1. Try to implement theme context from the get go
-2. Finish modular CSS for landing page/s
+1. Finish modular CSS for Registration page/s.
+2. Put theme in local storage and get it from there on refresh
 3. Implement user context
 4. Implement a layout wrapper
-5. Implement context for cart
+5. Implement context for carts
 6. Implement auto cart fetch on refresh
 7. Implement auto login on refresh based on local storage

 ### CSS:
-1. Check whether I want to replace label with placeholder
-2. Implement local storage of user details
+1. Implement local storage of user details
-3. Implement glassmorphic CSS styling
+2. Implement glassmorphic CSS styling for the other style that is not black

-so functions that wait until the user does something to run, and functions that run once you hit a certain page are different and you have to get the timing right and be able tot ell the difference between the two
+so functions that wait until the user does something to run, and functions that run once you hit a certain page are different and you have to get the timing right and be able to tell the difference between the two

 ## Development Journey
 1. **v1.0** - Initial React implementation with REST API integration